-&lt;sup>21 IOs considering searching and seizing evidence must consult their legal advisor.
+18 IOs considering searching and seizing evidence must consult their legal advisor.

-- 5.2.2.4.
-Computer Evidence.
-You can obtain e-mails, electronic documents, or other evidence on a computer system by asking the complainant or another witness to provide copies of such evidence.
-Occasionally, you may want to access a subject or witness's e-mail or computer files without their consent to obtain evidence.
-You must consult with your legal advisor if you are considering accessing any person's computer without their consent in order to prevent a possible unlawful search and seizure under the Fourth Amendment. - 5.2.3.
+5.2.3.
 Adding New Allegations.
 Sometimes an IG investigation may discover additional possible misconduct that should either be investigated by the IG or by another office or agency.
 For example, an IO examining allegations of reprisal might find credible evidence that restriction has also occurred.
-Conversely, the IO investigating allegations of reprisal might find evidence that much more serious misconduct, such as larceny, has taken place.
+Conversely, the IO might find evidence that much more serious misconduct, such as larceny, has taken place.
 The IO has no authority to investigate these new matters unless appointed to do so.
-The IO's course of action depends on when the evidence of additional misconduct is discovered. - 5.2.3.1.
+The IO's course of action depends on when the evidence of additional misconduct is discovered.

+5.2.3.1.
 During the Investigation.
 If a witness's testimony or other evidence raises the possibility of additional misconduct by the subject or another person, approach the IG to decide whether the additional issues will be investigated separately (either as a separate IG investigation or through some other investigation) or as part of the current IG investigation.
 If after consultation with the legal advisor, the IG decides to expand the scope of the current investigation, the IG will ensure the appointing authority signs a new appointment letter authorizing you to examine the additional allegations.
 If any subjects have already been interviewed who are also subjects of the new allegations, you must re-interview those subjects to advise them of the additional allegations and give them a chance to respond.
-If a witness becomes a subject, you must re-interview them, advising them of their changed status, advise them of the allegation(s), and give them a chance to respond.1
+If a witness becomes a subject, you must re-interview them, advising them of their changed status, advise them of the allegation(s), and give them a chance to respond.